Fall 2024

 Additionally only report sightings of eggs and larvae found on milkweed growing outside exposed to natural conditions (e.g., sunlight, rainfall) and not protected from predators (i.e., no netting).

-Did you see a Monarch egg?
-Link to JN visuals
+Did you see a monarch egg?

 Only report sightings of eggs found on milkweed growing outside under natural conditions (see Journey North’s Goals in Tracking Monarchs).